cert-manager/website/content/docs/tutorials/getting-started-with-trust-manager/README.md

-Using tools such as [Gatekeeper](https://open-policy-agent.github.io/gatekeeper/website/docs/howto/) & [Kyverno](https://kyverno.io/) we can require that particular `volume` & `volumeMount` configurations are enforced at application time to Kubernetes.
-With this method a cluster administrator can setup rules to automatically insert the relevant configuration to every running pod.
+Using tools such as [Gatekeeper](https://open-policy-agent.github.io/gatekeeper/website/docs/howto/) & [Kyverno](https://kyverno.io/) we can require that particular `volume` & `volumeMount` configurations are enforced when applications are deployed to Kubernetes.
+With this method, a cluster administrator can setup rules to automatically insert the relevant configuration to every pod.
 This may be beneficial to enforce configuration but can be more opaque to your cluster's application teams or tenants.

 In this tutorial we will show how to use Gatekeeper